When to visit the vet?

 - PreventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. strategies

 - VaccinationVaccination is the process of administering a vaccine to develop immunity against a specific infectious disease.
-It is one of the most effective methods of prevention of infectious diseases. against CanineCanine refers to anything related to dogs.
-The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs.
-Herpesvirus is sometimes discussed in the breeding sector, although no comprehensive standard vaccinationVaccination is the process of administering a vaccine to develop immunity against a specific infectious disease.
+It is one of the most effective methods of prevention of infectious diseases. against canineCanine refers to anything related to dogs.
+The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs. herpesvirus is discussed in some breeding contexts, although no nationwide standard vaccinationVaccination is the process of administering a vaccine to develop immunity against a specific infectious disease.
 It is one of the most effective methods of prevention of infectious diseases. has yet been established in Germany.

 - Strict hygiene and control in breeding dogs: regular examinations for Brucella canis.

-- Precise breeding planning with prior examination of progesterone levels and health checks of both parent animals minimizes the risk of hormone-related abortions and avoidable infections.
+- Careful breeding planning with prior testing of progesterone levels, as well as health checks of both parent animals, minimizes the risk of hormone-related abortions and preventable infections.

 Prognosis and follow-up care

 - The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends on the cause of the abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
-This can be caused naturally by various factors or be medically induced. and the general health of the female dog.
+This can be caused naturally by various factors or be medically induced. and the female dog’s overall health status.
 It is generally good.
 The female dog often recovers without further complications.
-Even with a pathologicalPathological refers to anything related to diseases or their processes.
-Pathological changes are those that deviate from the normal structure or function and indicate a disease. background, many female dogs can have a normal pregnancy in the future with appropriate treatment and care.
+Even with an underlying pathologicalPathological refers to anything related to diseases or their processes.
+Pathological changes are those that deviate from the normal structure or function and indicate a disease. cause, many female dogs can have a normal pregnancy in the future with appropriate treatment and care.

-- In the case of repeated abortions (especially if they occur in late pregnancy), an intensive search should be made for underlying diseases or genetic factors.
+- In cases of repeated abortions (especially if they occur in late pregnancy), underlying diseases or genetic factors should be investigated thoroughly.

 Prevention